For the latest in self-driving vehicle news, read our curated collection of the best autonomous vehicle news from the week of October 28, 2019.

 American drivers warming to self-driving cars – survey

-About 40% of adult Americans drivers are leaning more to buying self-driving cars in the future as they look to snack, chat on their phone or catch up on email while the car drives itself, a survey by Adobe Analytics showed on Wednesday.
+About 40% of adult Americans drivers are leaning more to buying self-driving vehicles in the future as they look to snack, chat on their phone, or catch up on email.
+In contrast, the car drives itself, a survey by Adobe Analytics showed on Wednesday.

 The survey of 1,040 American adults over the age of 18 revealed that drivers are ready for more self-driving cars on the road and have plans to make them an extension of their homes and offices.

 MIT Researchers Taught Autonomous Cars to See Around Corners

 Researchers at MIT are helping autonomous cars deliver on the promise of safer roads with a new trick that lets driverless vehicles see around corners to pre-emptively spot other vehicles or moving hazards that human drivers would never see coming.

 The new approach to spotting oncoming hazards around corners is being presented at the International Conference on Intelligent Robots and Systems in Macau, China, next week, and it builds and improves on an earlier system called ShadowCam that was developed a few years prior.
 Instead of using laser scanners or x-ray technology, the system uses video cameras focused on a particular area, which in this case, is the ground where two perpendicular roads or paths meet.

 How should cities prepare for self-driving cars?
 Here’s a roadmap

 Autonomous vehicles (AVs) operating as taxi fleets without human safety drivers could be in widespread use in cities around the world by 2030.
 As this technology advances, municipal government officials need to consider what they can and should do to prepare their citizens for the future as well as develop cooperative relationships with the companies testing and potentially offering services to citizens and visitors.